Kenya

 • There are more than 400 different bird species, of which nearly 20 are seasonal European migrants.

-• It’s home to over 100 mammalian species, including Big 4 (Lions, Wild Buffalo, Leopards. and Rhinos).
+• It’s home to over 100 mammalian species, including the Big 4 (Lions, Wild Buffalo, Leopards. and Rhinos).

 • Predators like hyenas and cheetahs are also found in NNP.